KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Encapsulates errors returned by Message Queuing (MSMQ).
 This exception is thrown by the Message Queuing transport and the Message Queuing integration channel.

-    throw [System.ServiceModel.MsmqException]::New("Encapsulates errors returned by Message Queuing (MSMQ).
-This exception is thrown by the Message Queuing transport and the Message Queuing integration channel.")
+    throw [System.ServiceModel.MsmqException]::New('Encapsulates errors returned by Message Queuing (MSMQ).
+This exception is thrown by the Message Queuing transport and the Message Queuing integration channel.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.MsmqException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.MsmqException.aspx)